Poojitha-1996/ai_script_conversion/README.md

 ## Key Points

 - **Prompt = Configuration** - No complex setup, just write what you want converted
 - **Chunking = Scalability** - Deterministic splitting enables any script size and avoids LLM token size limitations
-- **LLM-as-Judge = Quality** - Self-validating output without manual review
+- **LLM-as-Judge = Quality** - Self-validating output without manual review.
+Use a **different model** for validation than conversion to avoid bias (e.g., convert with Claude → validate with GPT-4)
 - **Delta Tables = Lineage** - Full audit trail of source, converted, and validation